What We Do

 - Amplify teen voices at the museum and beyond.

 - Meet once a week at the museum on most Wednesdays, 4:30–6:30 p.m., from November 8, 2023, to May 29, 2024 (November 15, 29; December 6, 13; January 3, 10, 17, 24, 31; February 7, 21, 28; March 6, 13, 20; April 3, 10, 24; May 1, 8, 15, 22, 29; plus exhibition opening in June).

-- Stipend for program participation
+- Receive a stipend for program participation.

 Currently Under Curation is made possible with the generous support of the Cleveland Foundation.

 All education programs at the Cleveland Museum of Art are underwritten by the CMA Fund for Education.
 Major annual support is provided by Brenda and Marshall Brown, Mr. and Mrs. Walter E. Fortney, Florence Kahane Goodman, Eva and Rudolf Linnebach, and the Kelvin and Eleanor Smith Foundation.
 Generous annual support is provided by an anonymous supporter, the M. E. and F. J. Callahan Foundation, Char and Chuck Fowler, the Giant Eagle Foundation, the Lloyd D. Hunter Memorial Fund, Marta Jack and the late Donald M. Jack Jr., Bill and Joyce Litzler, the Logsdon Family Fund for Education, William J. and Katherine T. O'Neill, Mandi Rickelman, Betty T. and David M. Schneider, the Sally and Larry Sears Fund for Education Endowment, Roy Smith, Paula and Eugene Stevens, the Trilling Family Foundation, and the Womens Council of the Cleveland Museum of Art.